MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/sandbox.md

    > [!IMPORTANT]
    > Sandbox supports MSAs created using an outlook**-int**.com email account only.
 You may not use an outlook.com email account.
 Also, you may not use an email account from another email service (for example, @contoso.com) even if the account is linked to an outlook.com or outlook**-int**.com email account.

 6. Finish the MSA work flow by specifying the rest of your user and security information.
-You will then be redirected to Bing Ads to continue the sandbox customer and account sign up.
+You will then be redirected to Microsoft Advertising to continue the sandbox customer and account sign up.
 7. Fill out the **Create Account** form
 8. For **Import/Create Campaign**, click **Skip campaign creation**
 9. For **Go Live**, click **Skip payment information**